jentery/dh150/index.md

 The final exam and one half of your log are required to pass this course.
 Failure to complete these two assignments will result in a failing N grade (calculated as a 0 for your GPA).

-I will use UVic's [undergraduate grading scale](https://web.uvic.ca/calendar2020-01/undergrad/info/regulations/grading.html) to produce rubrics for each assignment and assess your work.
+I will use UVic's [undergraduate grading scale](https://web.uvic.ca/calendar2020-01/undergrad/info/regulations/grading.html) to produce rubrics for each assignment in this course and assess your work.
 I do not post marks outside my office, and I do not use plagiarism detection software.

 ### Late Submissions and Extensions